-Employees are entitled to 20 days' paid holiday each year including bank and public holidays under the Working Time Regulations 1998.
-Employers are free to agree a more generous contractual entitlement and in the UK it is common for bank and public holidays to be given in addition to the minimum 20 days' paid holiday entitlement.
+Employees are entitled to 20 days' paid holiday each year (including bank and public holidays) under the Working Time Regulations 1998.
+This will increase to 24 days from 1 October 2007 and 28 days from 1 October 2008.
+There are eight recognised public holidays per year which are included in this minimum entitlement.
+Employers are free to agree a more generous contractual entitlement and in the UK it is common for employers to allow paid holiday entitlement of between 20 and 30 days and for bank and public holidays to be given in addition to this entitlement.